 911 surcharge funds decreased during the year due to the number of households who have only cellular service, and those who are using services for which they do not pay 911 surcharges.
-Since 2008 the state has made an annual one-time distribution of excess wireless funds.
-In 2014 the state discontinued this practice.
-They did, however, increase the amount of wireless fees the Board received on a monthly basis, beginning in the month of July, 2014.
+Since 2008 the state has made an annual one-time distribution of excess wireless funds, but in 2014 discontinued this practice.
+Beginning in July, 2014 they did, however, increase the amount of wireless fees the ETSB received on a monthly basis.
+The year 2015, is the first year we recognized 12 months of the increased revenue for this fee.